auriq/essentia_docs/source/usecases/rapache.rst

     command3 <- essQuery("ess task exec", "aq_udb -exp logsapache4:vector4 -sort pagecount -dec", "--debug")
     command4 <- essQuery("ess task exec", "aq_udb -exp logsapache2:vector2 -sort pagecount -dec", "--debug")

-    source(rscriptfile, echo=FALSE)     # run the R commands written in apache.R to analyze the data in the dataframes we just created.
+    source(rscriptfile, echo=FALSE)     # run the R commands written in analyzeapache.R to analyze the data in the dataframes we just created.
                                         # Turn echo to TRUE to make the output less results-oriented and easier to debug.
     remove(rscriptfile)

 Results
 _______

-The additional analysis described in apache.R ordered the data by their time segmentation (month,  day of month, day of week, and hour), converted each count to a percent of its max value to put everything on a graphable scale of 0-100, and then graphed each column of counts in a dataframe on the same graph.
+The additional analysis described in analyzeapache.R ordered the data by their time segmentation (month,  day of month, day of week, and hour), converted each count to a percent of its max value to put everything on a graphable scale of 0-100, and then graphed each column of counts in a dataframe on the same graph.
 The results are three graphs that contain the number of pages, hits, and bandwidth by each time segmentation.